junior-jl/learning-python/object-oriented-programming/notes.md

 #### Using with initializers

-Another essential use of the function super() is to call the initializer of the parent class from inside the initalizer of the child class.
+Another essential use of the function super() is to call the initializer of the parent class from inside the initializer of the child class.

 Below, we have two codes that perform the same way to show that the call to super() in a method or an initializer is not necessarily in the first line of the method.